pdfcpu/pdfcpu/content/getting_started/configuration_v016.md

 This guide applies when upgrading an existing file-backed pdfcpu configuration from v0.15 or earlier.

-Starting with v0.16, configuration compatibility is determined by `schemaVersion` instead of the pdfcpu release version.
+Configuration compatibility is determined by `schemaVersion` instead of the pdfcpu release version.
 Future pdfcpu releases therefore require a reset only when the configuration schema changes.

 New installations and stateless use with `--conf disable` require no migration.